Repairing Shear Walls with Sheet Metal Blocking

 According to Table 1 a 16-gauge staple has a lateral capacity of 36 lbs. in 15/32 plywood, which is mostly what we see.

 Sheet metal blocking is not suitable for 3/8 plywood which must be torn out in all cases based on its poor performance in the Northridge Earthquake.

-Extrapolating from the information in this Technical Note we can presume 2 rows of 16 gage staples top and bottom of a 6″sheet metal strip have 864 lbs of shear resistance.
-If we factor in a possible 25% reduction in recognition of the two unknown variables: the sheet metal strips being 6″ wide rather than 3″ wide, and two rows of staples are used rather than one,
+Extrapolating from the information in this Technical Note we can presume 2 rows of 16-gauge staples top and bottom of a 6″sheet metal strip have 864 lbs. of shear resistance.
+If we factor in a possible 25% reduction in recognition of the two unknown variables: the sheet metal strips being 6″ wide rather than 3″ wide, and two rows of staples are used rather than one.

-it is not unreasonable to presume this configuration can resist 648# in shear which can be classified as a high capacity shear wall.
+It is not unreasonable to presume this configuration can resist 648 lbs. in shear which can be classified as a high-capacity shear wall.
 The actual value may be higher than that and the capacity could be increased by adding another row of staples.